anuragvadhyar/Artistic-Style-Fusion/README.md

 Artistic Style Fusion

-This project aims to combine a reference/style image with a target image to generate the resulting target image in the style of the reference image
+This project aims to combine a reference/style image with a target image to generate the resulting target image in the style of the reference image using transformer networks and perceptual loss networks.

-ADVAITHA S PES2UG21CS040
+ADVAITHA S

-AFNAAN MOHAMMED S PES2UG21CS042
+AFNAAN MOHAMMED S

-ANURAG RAJKUMAR VADHYAR PES2UG21CS080
+ANURAG RAJKUMAR VADHYAR

-ANUSHRI ANIL PES2UG21CS083
+ANUSHRI ANIL